Beginner's Guide to Italian Wine and How to Navigate a Wine List

 Planting Chardonnay in Sicily versus the Alto-Adige will give you two completely different results, so naming the wine Chardonnay wouldn't give much of a clue for what would be in your glass.

 On top of this, Italy is famous for its biodiversity, with about 1,800 different grape varietals and over 150,000 licensed winemakers - so don't expect to recognize all of them!
-Explore and have fun with the help of this guide to Italian wine for beginners!

 Guide to Italian Wine - Tips on ordering wines in Italy

-One of the most important things to remember in Italy is that most Italian wines are food wines
+One of the most important things to remember in Italy is that most Italian wines are food wines.

 wine and food togetherGuide to Italian wine - how to order with food.